 Parade Marches Off

 As the ceremony draws to a close the bands, Standards, Last Post Buglers and units on parade March Off.

 Tea from TOC H Belgium

-For more information about TOC H (Talbot House) see our page at:TOC H - Talbot House
+For more information about TOC H (Talbot House) see our page at:

-Concert: The Great War Remembered
+Armistice Day Annual Concert: The Great War Remembered

-A concert in St. Martin's Cathedral has been an annual feature of the Armistice Day commemorations in Ieper for the last few years.
-The concert includes music by bands, the Sint-Niklaas Male Choir and the Buglers of the Last Post Association.
+The Great War Remembered concert, organized by The Last Post Association in St. Martin's Cathedral, has been an annual feature of the Armistice Day commemorations in Ypres/Ieper since 2004.
+The concert includes music and readings with bands, choirs, soloists and the Buglers of The Last Post Association.

-Website: www.lastpost.be Last Post Association Great War Remembered Concert Tickets
+Website: www.lastpost.be Concert The Great War Remembered

 Visiting the Ypres Salient